Spain

 The above limits do not apply: (i) in the tax period in which the company is extinguished, unless this is due to a restructuring operation carried out under the tax neutrality regime, and (ii) to any income corresponding to debt relief or deferral resulting from an agreement with creditors.

-Complex rules may limit the use of tax-loss carryforwards of a company dissolved as a result of a restructuring operation and, in certain circumstances, when it has a change of shareholders.
+Complex rules may limit the use of tax-loss carryforwards of a company dissolved because of a restructuring operation and, in certain circumstances, when it has a change of shareholders.

 See the Group taxation section for more information.